markcmurphy/devdocs-portal/Orders.md

 ## Order Products
 Product line items that belong to an order.
 For a list of all associated endpoints, visit the [Order Products](https://developer.bigcommerce.com/api-reference/store-management/orders/order-products/) reference page.

 ## Order Status
-v2

 Each order status represents a state in the order-fulfillment workflow.
+For a list of all associated endpoints, visit the [Order Status](https://developer.bigcommerce.com/api-reference/store-management/orders/order-status/) reference page.

 ## Order Shipping Addresses
 v2
 Customer shipping address belonging to an order.
+For a list of all associated endpoints, visit the [Order Shipping Addresses](https://developer.bigcommerce.com/api-reference/store-management/orders/order-shipping-addresses) reference page.

 ## Order Shipping Addresses Quotes
 v2